yamcs/yamcs-studio/docs/actions/index.rst

 Write PV
     Writes the specified value to a PV.
 The :doc:`macro </macros/index>` ``$(pv_name)`` is automatically substituted with the PV attached to the widget.

-Execute Command
+Execute System Command
     This executes a command on your operating system.
-It does not execute a telecommand.
-To execute a telecommand, select "Execute JavaScript" or "Execute Python Script".
-See :doc:`this example <example-action-telecommand>`.

 Execute JavaScript
     Execute a JavaScript.
 Link to a script file in your workspace, or alternatively embed it into the Action.

 Execute Python Script
     Execute some Python script.
 Link to a script file in your workspace, or alternatively embed it into the Action.

+Run Command
+    This runs a telecommand on the currently connected Yamcs processor.

+Run Command Stack
+    This runs all commands in a Yamcs Command Stack file (extension ``*.ycs``).

 Play WAV File
     Plays the specified sound file.